 Early on, I had a very hard time with world building, as there were countless decisions to make at once.
 But things got much better later on after I got an awesome writer on board and we chose to follow a top down approach.

-We decided how the game should play, and how the world should work, and inferred the rules of magic from there.
-But we still need the world internally consistent, so some gameplay concessions are needed to make it work.
+We decided how the game should play, and how the world should work first, then inferred the rules of magic from there.
+But we still needed the world internally consistent, so some gameplay concessions were needed to make it work.